roadrunner-gs/cheminf-EDU/machineLearning/cdb_data_spectra_analysis/README.md

 # Spectral Analysis
 ## Introduction

-The HPLC-data set is a collection of intensities, probably emitted wave lenghts, recorded at different points in time from a starting point.
+The HPLC-data set is a collection of intensities, probably emitted wave lengths, recorded at different points in time from a starting point.
 These intensities with their respective times are assigned to a sample.
 This data set is aimed at analysis via machine learning methods.

 ## Objective